AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

 #.
 Once the virtual network gateway is provisioned, record its public IP address.

 #.
-At the Aviatrix Controller, go to the Site2Cloud page.
+In Aviatrix Controller, go to the Site2Cloud page.
 Fill in the following information to create a Site2Cloud connection:

 +-------------------+----------------------------------------------------------------------------+
 | VPC ID/VNet Name  | Select the VPC/VNet where your Aviatrix gateway is created at Step 1       |